risk-first/website/thinking/Consider-Payoff.md

 ![What's the Payoff](/images/generated/principles/payoff.png)

-Sometimes, there will be multiple moves available on the [Risk Landscape](../thinking/Glossary.md#risk-landscape) and you have to choose one.
+Sometimes, there will be multiple actions you could take and you have to choose one:

 - There's the risk you'll decide wrongly.
 - And, making a decision takes time, which could add risk to your schedule.